anson-1998/Data-visualization-with-Power-BI-Tableau/README.md

 # Data-visualization-with-Power-BI-Tableau

 ## Task
 Create dashboards for displaying key KPI figures from sample insurance complaints data.
-Developed outputs with the versions by using Power BI &amp; Tableau respectively.
+Develop outputs with the versions by using Power BI &amp; Tableau respectively.

 ## Preview of the dashboards